 Most financial apps require bank linking because they are built to track your past spending.
 They pull in transactions, categorize them, and show you where your money went last month.
 To do that, they need direct access to your accounts.

 The financial app industry has normalized bank linking to the point where people assume it is a requirement.
 It is not.
 It is a feature designed for backward-looking expense tracking, and it has been packaged as though it is essential for every type of financial tool.
-For planning, it adds complexity, privacy exposure, and a dependency on a third-party data pipeline -- without adding planning value.
+For planning, it adds complexity, privacy exposure, and a dependency on a third-party data pipeline, without adding planning value.
+There are forward-planning alternatives to transaction-tracking apps that work without ever touching a bank API.

 What Happens When You Link Your Bank to an App